 Intensive Outpatient Program (IOP): Clear’s IOP program is three days a week, three hours a day when clients participate in the same groups as the PHP level of care.
 Each client meets with their individual therapist and their individual case manager once per week.
 Families will receive a weekly phone call with an update on their child’s progress from the case manager.

 Outpatient Program (OP): Clients who graduate the IOP program are invited to continue treatment at the outpatient level.
 Our outpatient programs include: once a week case management and group session, or once a week case management and two group sessions.
-This is based on your teenager’s needs and your family’s preference.
+This is based on your teenager’s mental health needs and your family’s preference.

 Alumni Program: Clients who complete the full course of our teen outpatient program are also invited to attend an alumni group offered once a week in order to stay connected with their peers and the treatment team.